Nazzareno Belfasti: Modena

 Born in Scandiano, and grown up in Castellarano, both in the Province of Reggio-Emilia, Italy, Belfasti started his career at Serie B club Modena F.C. from the nearby province.
 Belfasti was the member of Primavera (the reserve) squad during the 2009–10 season; he was the member of Allievi under-17 team in 2008–09 season, in which he was the only born 1993 player of the team.
 Belfasti was promoted directly from Giovanissimi under-15 team in 2008.
 Belfasti received his first national call-up in December 2009, from Italy U19 team, which the age limit of that season was in fact born 1991.
-Despite Belfasti did not play, his already drawn attention from major clubs, which Juventus F.C. signed Belfasti in co-ownership deal in August 2010.
+Despite Belfasti did not play, his already drawn attention from major clubs, which Juventus FC signed Belfasti in co-ownership deal in August 2010.

 Juventus

-On 12 August 2010 Belfasti was signed by Juventus F.C. in co-ownership deal, for €250,000 in 3-year contract, the maximum length a player under 18 could sign.
+On 12 August 2010 Belfasti was signed by Juventus FC in co-ownership deal, for €250,000 in 3-year contract, the maximum length a player under 18 could sign.
 Belfasti was the member of Juventus reserve for 2 seasons, which the co-ownership was renewed in June 2011.
 During his stay he received call-ups from Italy U18 team for training camps as well as a match against the senior national team.
 He made his U18 debut against Albania on 19 May 2010 and played twice in pre-season friendlies for Italy U19 team against Russia and France in August and September 2011.
 However, he did not receive any call-up to competitive matches in 2012 UEFA European Under-19 Football Championship qualification.

 The co-ownership of Belfasti was renewed again in June 2012 as well as signing a new 4-year contract; he also returned to Modena for 2012–13 Serie B on 2 July.
 Although the age limit of the reserve had lowered to under-19 in 2012–13 season, Belfasti was remained for the reserve of Modena as overage player.
 Belfasti was an unused bench for Modena in Serie B and in 2012–13 Coppa Italia in August 2012.
 On 17 January 2013 Belfasti was signed by Gubbio, where he made 11 starts in the third division.

 On 20 June 2013 Juventus bought the remaining 50% registration rights from Modena; keeper Marco Costantino was sold to Modena as part of the deal.
 Despite the fee was not disclosed by Juventus, the residual contract value of Belfasti had instead from €98,000 on 30 June 2013 to €366,000 on 5 July, or an increase of €268,000, due to the purchase of the remain registration rights, the adjustment in accounting and a few days of amortization.